yhwang/ibm-cos-utils/README.md

 ```
 APIKEY=apikey.json IAMTOKEN=iam-token.json node dist/update-cors.js s3.sjc.us.cloud-object-storage.appdomain.cloud mybucket "*" get
 ```
-If you need to multiple accesses, just use comma as the separator.
+If you need multiple accesses, just use comma as the separator.
 For example:
 `GET,PUT`

 ### List CORS for a Bucket